 - Populate Adaptive Server tables with the data from recording sessions by using the Sybase bulk copy (bcp) utility.
 See "Bulk copy example" on page 97 for more information. - Initiate a Historical Server playback session.
-See "Playback sessions" on page 5 for more information.

 Playback sessions

 Playback sessions let you retrieve the data gathered during one or more recording sessions.
 You can play back data in two forms: